 In short, it’s an opportunity to increase sales.
-Fewer baby boomers are eating out, so catering your menu selections to a millennial audience may be an option to consider.
+Fewer baby boomers are eating out, so catering your menu selections to a millennial audience is an option to consider.
 Another factor is that according to a recent report in Forbes, millennials spend 44% of their food budget on eating out.
 It is important to keep in mind that there are significant dining habit differences between millennials and baby boomers.
 In order to maximize the potential of catering to millennials, a restaurant should keep up to date with dining trends.

 “These trends have caused a rise not just in going out, but in the explosion of the fast-casual chain, which observers note will soon overtake fast food.
 By offering healthier choices that someone can get on the go, fast casual’s quality and availability have allowed it to become one of the primary options for millennials.
 Furthermore, these restaurants generally offer much more variety than their fast food counterparts, which gives them a significant edge.”
 Source: Forbes 2017

-Another point to consider is millennials passion for small batch alcohol.
+Another point to consider is the passion millennials have for small batch alcohol.
 Craft beers and distillery products are being added to many fast-casual establishments.
-Utilizing a stand alone beverage menu on each of your tables is another way to increase sales.
+Utilizing a stand-alone beverage menu on each of your tables is another way to increase sales.

-According to a consumer research study conducted by Next Level Marketing, ninety percent of consumers read drink menus in a bar or restaurant.
+According to a consumer research study conducted by Next Level Marketing, 90% of consumers read drink menus in a bar or restaurant.
 For a quarter of them, it’s how they decide what to order.
-More than half of the consumers said they prefer a standalone drink menu and nearly six out of 10 surveyed said they want the drink menu to be left on the table at all times.
+More than half of the consumers said they prefer a stand-alone drink menu and nearly six out of 10 surveyed said they want the drink menu to be left on the table at all times.

 Marketing to millennials